almanahz/Study-Smart-BUK/README.md

 ### Prerequisites

-- Ensure you have an Android device.
+- Ensure you have an Android device
 ### Installation Steps

 1. **Download the APK**:
-   - Download the APK file from the [release page](https://github.com/yourusername/study-smart-buk/releases) (replace with your actual GitHub repository link).
+   - Download the APK file from the [release page]

 2. **Enable Unknown Sources**:
    - Go to your device's **Settings** > **Security** and enable **Unknown Sources** to allow installation from sources other than the Google Play Store.